alexioualex9/Pose-Aware-Multimodal-Automatic-Tagging-on-Greek-Traditional-Music/README.md

 ### Train STGCN-like model for autotagging task

-The STGCN-like model is a lightweight GCN model that includes ST-GCN-like blocks with 64 channels, multi-scale temporal convolutions (kernel sizes 9 and 3), residual connections, and global average pooling followed by a linear classification head.
+The STGCN-like model that was used is a lightweight GCN model that includes ST-GCN-like blocks with 64 channels, multi-scale temporal convolutions (kernel sizes 9 and 3), residual connections, and global average pooling followed by a linear classification head.
+In contrast to deeper adaptive variants, the adjacency remains fixed throughout, which keeps the model lightweight and reduces the risk of overfitting in case of using noisy skeletons.

 ```bash
 python -m skeletons/main.py train --model_name STGCN --device cuda